danneu/koa-bouncer/README.md

 Converts val to float, but ensures that it a plain ol decimal number.

-In most application, you want this over .toFloat.
+In most application, you want this over .toFloat / .toFiniteFloat.

 A parsed decimal will always pass a .isFiniteNumber() check.